sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_42_TaskmanagerViewingFilesOfOSetc/Quiz01.md

 **Description**

-a) Normally they have an extension of .sys, but not mandatory.Option (a) .exe is executable files.

-b) Normally they have an extension of .sys, but not mandatory.Option (a) .exe is executable files.

-c) Normally they have an extension of .sys, but not mandatory.Option (a) .exe is executable files.

-d) Normally they have an extension of .sys, but not mandatory.Option (a) .exe is executable files.
+Normally they have an extension of .sys, but not mandatory.Option (a) .exe is executable files.

 ---
 ---